Create and manage dashboards

 The functionality in this topic is for unified dashboards and not dashboards for Streams.

-You can monitor both your metric and span data by adding charts to unified dashboards based on queries to your telemetry data.
-Dashboards can contain any number of charts from both metric and span data.
-Unified dashboard
+You can monitor logs, metrics, and spans by adding panels to unified dashboards based on queries to your telemetry data.
+Dashboards can contain any number of panels based on data from logs, metrics, and traces.

-Cloud Observability offers a number of pre-built dashboards you can use without having to query your data.
+Cloud Observability offers several pre-built dashboards you can use without having to query your data.
 Start with one of these then customize it to fit your needs.
 You can edit the description, labels, and sections, add/delete visualizations, and change chart queries.

 Cloud Observability provides two types of pre-built service dashboards.
 Both provide an overview of performance for a service, its operations, and if you’re ingesting Kubernetes metrics, the associated metrics that the service is emitting.